Lon Milo DuQuette

 Lon Milo DuQuette (born July 11, 1948), also known as Rabbi Lamed Ben Clifford and by his neo-Gnostic bishop title of Tau Lamed, is an American writer, lecturer, musician, and occultist, best known as an author who applies humor in the field of Western Hermeticism.

 Early life

+Lon Milo DuQuette was born in Long Beach, California.
+He was raised in Columbus, Nebraska.

+Career

-Lon Milo DuQuette was born in Long Beach, California and raised in Columbus, Nebraska.
-He was an aspiring studio musician and recording artist in the 1970s, releasing two singles and an album, Charley D. and Milo, on the Epic Records label.
+Originally a recording artist, in the 1970s he released two singles and an album, Charley D. and Milo, on the Epic Records label.
 He and his partner Charles Dennis Harris, aka Charley Packard (now deceased), opened for Hoyt Axton, Arlo Guthrie and performed with Sammy Davis Jr.

-Career

-In 1972, DuQuette quit the music business and for the next 25 years he pursued his interest in mysticism, particularly the work of Aleister Crowley (1875–1947).
+In 1972, DuQuette quit the music business to pursue his interest in mysticism, particularly the work of Aleister Crowley (1875–1947).
 He is on the faculty of the Omega Institute for Holistic Studies in Rhinebeck, New York where he teaches The Western Magical Tradition.